Toller Lane and Fairbank Road,

 No one has favorited this theater yet

-The theatre’s popularity peaked in the post World War II years, and the theater had a number of owners, eventually becoming known as the Coliseum Cinema, showing less prestigious fare than the Elite Theatre next door which had the same owners.
+The cinema’s popularity peaked in the post World War II years, and the cinema had a number of owners, eventually becoming known as the Coliseum Cinema, showing less prestigious fare than the Elite Theatre next door (across Fairbank Road) which had the same owners.

-The theatre was closed on 20th June 1959 with Audie Murphy in “The Gun Runners” and “Terror in a Texas Town”.
+The Coliseum Cinema was closed on 20th June 1959 with Audie Murphy in “The Gun Runners” and “Terror in a Texas Town”.
 The building was used by the Star Cinemas chain as a storage facility for cinema seats.
 It was demolished in 1966, though a rear wall remains.
-An automobile service center was constructed on the site.
+An automobile service centre was constructed on the site.
+This has since been demolished and the site is a vacant plot.

 Just login to your account and subscribe to this theater